Meditation for Nurses

 The terms mindfulness and meditation are often interchanged in research.

-Meditation is the tool or practice used to embody mindfulness, stillness, and peace [7].
+Meditation is a tool or practice for embodying mindfulness, stillness, and peace [7].
 Many people use meditation as a general tool to decrease stress and anxiety, while others incorporate it into a spiritual or religious practice.

 Mindfulness is an umbrella term that encapsulates many practices, mental exercises, and experiences [4].